 Restorative yoga is slow, restful, and meditative.
 With the use of props, you’ll hold nourishing postures for a few minutes each.
 A great way to practice self-care.
 Many restorative classes also include a guided meditation!

 26 challenging postures and 2 breathing exercises in a hot room!
 The instruction is very technical and precise, and you’ll do the same postures each time – a great way to watch yourself progress.
 Some of the postures can be intense, especially in the heat, so talk to your teacher before class to ensure you can practice in a safe way with modifications, if needed!
-I had a great experience at this yoga studio in DC!

 Expect to fly and have fun!
 With the use of hammocks, you’ll set up the postures in a playful way that gives you a different experience of stretching, increasing balance and strength, and inverting.
 It’s fun and different!
 I enjoyed my class at Sol Yoga New Market.

 Experience the deep effects of yoga!
 A Viniyoga class will use breath as the medium for movement in a combination of dynamic and holding postures.
 Your teacher may also include breath adaptations or postural adaptations to produce a desired effect.
 Teachers in the Viniyoga lineage specialize in applying the many tools of yoga to suit the individual, so working with a teacher one-on-one is a great way to establish a personal practice catered to your needs.
-You can find a Viniyoga teacher in our area here!
+You can find a Viniyoga teacher in your area here!

 When starting a yoga practice, please always remember to: